syncfusion-content/blazor-docs/blazor/image-editor/annotation.md

 ### Add Additional font family

-The [`fontFamily`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.ImageEditorFontFamily.html) property in the Image Editor control provides the flexibility to incorporate supplementary font families, expanding your options for text styling and ensuring a broader range of fonts can be utilized within your design or content.
+The [`FontFamily`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.ImageEditorFontFamily.html) property in the Blazor Image Editor control provides the flexibility to incorporate supplementary font families, expanding your options for text styling and ensuring a broader range of fonts can be utilized within your design or content.
 The font value will be determined by the 'id' property.

-By leveraging the [`fontFamily`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.ImageEditorFontFamily.html) property, you can elevate the scope of customization for text annotations, enriching the user experience within the Image Editor control.
+By leveraging the [`FontFamily`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.ImageEditorFontFamily.html) property, you can elevate the scope of customization for text annotations, enriching the user experience within the Image Editor control.
 This enhancement offers a more personalized and dynamic interaction, empowering users to tailor their text styles for a truly engaging editing experience.

-Here is an example of adding additional font family using the [`fontFamily`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.ImageEditorFontFamily.html) property.
+Here is an example of adding additional font family using the [`FontFamily`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.ImageEditorFontFamily.html) property..

 ```cshtml
 @using Syncfusion.Blazor.ImageEditor